geekyme/elm-css-modules/README.md

 There are also escape hatches in case want to have a [global class selector](/src/Main.css).
 More information about the CSS Module specification [here](https://github.com/css-modules/css-modules).

+## How?

+CSS modules get loaded into Elm via [ports and subscriptions](http://guide.elm-lang.org/interop/javascript.html).
+See [fetchClasses and receiveClasses](/src/Class.elm) and example usage in [Login.elm](/src/Login.elm).
+Webpack receives commands from elm and loads the css modules [here](/src/index.js).
+This goes through the Elm Architecture in the application and the css modules will eventually reach the component that needs it.

 ## Requirements

 - Node 6.x.x